NEMO Track Teams Strike Gold At Class 2 MSHSAA Championships

 Highland’s boys 4×100 meter relay team of Cameron Bringer, Robert Goehl, Drew Mallett and Brandon Holder finished one step out of the finals, taking ninth overall in 44.57 seconds.

-Cameron Bringer won a Highland fourth place medal in the boys’ long jump at 20’ 10¾”.

 Clark County senior Alexis Ellison won a fourth place medal in the girls long jump at 17’ 2”.
 Cady Pauley won the sixth place Javelin Medal for Milan at 115’ 7”.
-Clark County’s Olivia Miller placed 4th, with a throw of 118.03.
 Alli Fox won an 8th Place Clark County Javelin medal at 111’2”.

 Schuyler County junior Jacie Morris placed 13th in the girls 400m dash in 62.79 seconds.
 Highland senior Robert Goehl placed 10th in the boys 300m hurdles in 42.40 seconds.
 Highland junior Ansley Bringer placed 12th in the girls 300m hurdles in 51.78 seconds.